-Are you currently looking for the best travel journal or best travel journal app?
+Are you searching for the best travel journal or best travel journal app?
 Whether you’re the kind of person who jots down notes during the journey, sketches what you’re seeing or collects scraps of tickets and brochures along the way, it helps to find an awesome travel journal or travel journal app for the job.
-Here’s a breakdown of what’s available and what might fit your needs.
+Here’s a breakdown of what’s available and which travel journal might fit your needs.

 As I’ve journeyed around the globe, I’ve developed my own “system” for recording my various travel experiences.
 Part of it involves my camera, part a travel journal and part my travel blog.
-It’s the way I do.
+I’m not saying it’s the best way to record the journey, it’s merely the way I do it.

 Something else I’ve noticed as I travel is that everybody has their own journaling system.
 You will experience a destination or adventure different than I will.
 You will also have a different preference for how you want to remember it.